kovidgoyal/calibre/manual/faq.rst

       See `How to set environment variables in windows <http://www.computerhope.com/issues/ch000549.htm>`_.
       Some |app| users have reported that uninstalling the SpiderOak encrypted backup software also fixes these crashes.
-If you do not wish to uninstall tSpiderOak, you can also turn off "Enable OS integration" in the SpiderOak preferences.
+If you do not wish to uninstall SpiderOak, you can also turn off "Enable OS integration" in the SpiderOak preferences.

 If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
 First reboot your computer in safe